awantoch/beemflow/README.md

   - `source`, `match`, `timeout`
 - `wait`: sleep for `{ seconds: n }` or `{ until: ts }`
 - `depends_on`: (optional) List of step ids this step depends on
-- `parallel`: (optional) Boolean, if true and no dependencies, can run concurrently
+- `parallel`: (optional) Boolean, if true and no dependencies, can run concurrently; or an array of step IDs for block-parallel barrier (fan-in) support

 Templating & helpers:
 - Interpolate values with `{{ … }}` (access `event`, `vars`, previous outputs)